 Not a single sign will make you sure about bed bugs.
 All those signs should be considered all together to get a result.

-For example, when you see blood stains around, maybe it’s not a certain evidence to have bed bugs.
+For example, when you see blood stains around, maybe it’s not certain evidence to have bed bugs.
 But if you find some eggs in addition, you can say that you have them in your house.